GetStream/stream-video-swift/docusaurus/docs/iOS/advanced/custom-events.md

     Task {
         for await event in eventsController.customEvents() {
             log.debug("received an event \(event)")
-            if event.type == EventType.customReaction.rawValue {
+            if event.type == EventType.gameStarted.rawValue {
-                handleReaction(with: event.extraData, from: event.user)
+                handleEvent(with: event.extraData, from: event.user)
             }
         }
     }